lf-edge/eden/docs/eve-platforms.md

 EVE uses virtualization; to run in VM-based environments, including most cloud instances, see [virtual EVE](./virtual-eve.md).

-## arm64

-When running on arm64, including Raspberry Pi 4, you may need to specify the UEFI build explicitly to eden, via `eve setup --eve-uefi-tag`.

 ## VirtualBox support

 Eden can be used with VirtualBox.